zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 Collection Related Helpers
 --------------------------

-If you need to generate a set of choices from a collection of arbitrary objects, Rails has `collection_select`, `collection_radio_button`, and `collection_checkboxes` helpers.
+If you need to generate a set of choices from a collection of arbitrary objects, Zoisite has `collection_select`, `collection_radio_button`, and `collection_checkboxes` helpers.

 To see when these helpers are useful, suppose you have a `City` model and corresponding `belongs_to :city` association with `Person`: